rundeck/docs/en/administration/configuration/database/postgres.md

 ## Configure Rundeck

-Now you need to configure Rundeck to connect to this DB as described earlier in this document: [Customize the Datasource](#customize-the-datasource).
+Now you need to configure Rundeck to connect to this DB as described in: [Administrator Guide - Rundeck Configuration - Database - Customize the Datasource](index.html#customize-the-datasource).

 Update your `rundeck-config.properties` and configure the datasource: